Automated Adaptation Strategies for Stream Learning: Related Work

-In a streaming data setting, to increase the accuracy, it can be beneficial to include recent data in the training set of the predictive models, however retraining a model from scratch is often inefficient, particularly dealing with high throughput scenarios or even impossible when the historical data is no longer available.
+In a streaming data setting, to increase the accuracy, it can be beneficial to include recent data in the training set of the predictive models.
+On the other hand however, retraining a model from scratch is often inefficient, particularly dealing with high throughput scenarios or even impossible when the historical data is no longer available.
 For these cases, the solution is updating the model using only the available recent data.
-This can be done implicitly by some algorithms, e.g. Naive Bayes.
-For methods which do not support implicit update of models, there are often online versions developed to tackle this, e.g. online Least Squares Estimation \citep{Jang1997}, online boosting and bagging \citep{Oza2001} etc. Additionally, for non-stationary data, it becomes important to not only select a training set of sufficient size but also one which is relevant to the current data.
+This can be done inherently by some general purpose ML algorithms, e.g. Naive Bayes or using stream/online algorithms, e.g. online Least Squares Estimation \citep{Jang1997}, online boosting and bagging \citep{Oza2001} etc. Additionally, for non-stationary data, it becomes important to not only select a training set of sufficient size but also one which is relevant to the current data.
 This is often achieved by a moving window \citep{Widmer1996,Klinkenberg2004,Zliobaite2010} or decay approaches\citep{JoeQin1998,Klinkenberg2000}.
-The moving window approaches limit the training data for predictive model to the instances seen most recently.
-The window size is the only parameter, and is critical in controlling how fast the adaptation is performed - smaller window sizes facilitate faster adaptation but make models less stable and more susceptible to noise.
-Window size is usually fixed, but dynamic approaches have been proposed in \citep{Widmer1996,Klinkenberg2004}.
-As opposed to binary (0/1) weighting of data resulting from moving window approaches, a continuous decreasing weight could be applied.
-A simple approach is to use a single decay factor $\lambda<1$, the repeated use of which leads to the exponential reduction of data's weight.
-Decay can be based not only on time of instances' arrival \citep{JoeQin1998,Klinkenberg2000}, but also on similarity to the current data \citep{Tsymbal2008}, combination thereof \citep{Zliobaite2011}, density of the input data region \citep{Salganicoff1993} or consistency with new concepts \citep{Salganicoff1993a}.